segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 To Associate two records , it is mandatory to have **Search Fields to associate , ObjectType to associate and Association Label.** If anyone of these three fields is not configured, it will skip association.
 - **ObjectType to associate.** Select custom Object Type with which you want to associate the created/updated custom object record.
 - **Search Fields to associate Custom Object record.** It is for finding an unique custom object record on the basis of search properties provided in key:value format,so that records can get associated.
-   - If Search association object meets more than one record and returns more than one record,Association will get failed but it will not impact on upserting a custom object record.
+   - If Search association object returns more than one record,Association will get failed but it will not impact on upserting a custom object record.
    - If a Record is not found on the basis of data provided here in key:value format will skip the association.
     **Ensure that you use an unique identifier to lookup an association object.**
 - **Association Label.** Select an association label between both the Object Types.You can create an association between any of Object Type from Hubspot Dashboard.